Khazri’s brilliant goal unable to save Tunisia's World Cup hopes despite memorable France win

 Later on, Aymen Dahmen pulled off a magnificent save in the 89th minute to deny Kylian Mbappe.
 The PSG forward created some space on the left and unleashed a shot from a tight angle, but the Tunisian goalkeeper parried it away.

-THE BIGGER PICTURE: France were slow to react to the constant attacking from the Carthage Eagles.
+THE BIGGER PICTURE: France were slow to react to the constant attack from the Carthage Eagles.

 Khazri looked lively and shone in the match, and at one point, he nutmegged Camavinga as France struggled to contain the North Africans.